apache/tajo/tajo-docs/src/main/sphinx/sql_language/alter_table.rst

 .. code-block:: sql

-  ALTER TABLE <table_name> [IF NOT EXISTS] DROP PARTITION (<partition column> = <partition value>, ...)
+  ALTER TABLE <table_name> [IF EXISTS] DROP PARTITION (<partition column> = <partition value>, ...)
 [PURGE]

   For example:
   ALTER TABLE table1 DROP PARTITION (col1 = 1 , col2 = 2)
   ALTER TABLE table1 DROP PARTITION (col1 = '2015' , col2 = '01', col3 = '11' )
   ALTER TABLE table1 DROP PARTITION (col1 = 'TAJO' ) PURGE

 You can use ``ALTER TABLE DROP PARTITION`` to drop a partition for a table.
 This removes the data for a managed table and this doesn't remove the data for an external table.
 But if ``PURGE`` is specified for an external table, the partition data will be removed.
 The metadata is completely lost in all cases.
+An error is thrown if the partition for the table doesn't exists.
+You can use ``IF EXISTS`` to skip the error.